 In the Black Vs In the Red – Meaning

 The history of the terms ‘In the Black’ and ‘In the Red’ traces back to the times when financial statements were handwritten in nature.
 During those times, Accountants used to maintain Books of Accounts in a physical handwritten manner.
 They used to differentiate between profitability and non-profitability by using different colored inks.
-If the company is showing negative results, it would be written with red ink and if the company is showing positive results, it would be written with black ink.
-Thus the color of ink used to indicate the financial strength and health of the company or individual.
+If the company is showing negative results, it would be written with red ink, and if the company is showing positive results, it would be written with black ink.
+Thus the color of ink is used to indicate the financial strength and health of the company or individual.

 In the Black Vs In the Red: Differences

 Let’s look at a few differences between the term ‘In the Black’ vs ‘In the Red.’

 ‘In the Black’ Companies are solvent in comparison to the ‘In the Red’ Companies.
 The companies with ‘In the Black’ financial statements mostly have higher assets than liabilities.
 The amount of debt is lesser and is mostly stable (manageable) in nature.
 These companies are solvent enough to repay their debts timely and comfortably.

 The companies with ‘In the Red’ financial statements mostly have higher liabilities than assets.
 Overall debt is more in these companies and is mostly unstable in nature.
 Hence, these companies struggle and usually default in payment of their liabilities instead payment of its regular expenses also timely.